 Another point that people like to state how much of a villain he is because if Snape had not disclosed the prophecy to Voldemort, Lily would still be alive.
 Perhaps that is true, but then those people are missing an important point: he would not be Snape; at least, not the one we know in the books.
 Snape would not be who he is in the books if he hadn’t loved Lily.
 Furthermore, if, because he loved Lily, and he had not played a role in her death, then he would not be the person we know him as.
 Because of this, he becomes a double-agent on Dumbledore’s own prompting, and finally plays a very important role in overthrowing the greatest Dark wizard of all times.

 Severus Snape is no monster and it would be very wrong of anyone to think of him in that manner.
 But at the same time, Snape is no hero and I am sure he would not want to be called one either.
 He was a very real person who was burdened by many demons, who makes the wrong choices and had to pay for it with everything that he held dear.
 And he’s the one who makes that bed.
 He knows he has to lie in it, knows that’s what he earned for himself, and that’s why he does everything in his power to repair all the damage that he caused.
 So even if Snape was a despicably selfish character, most of us are also the same.
 We all do good things for the good side for selfish reasons.

-All these combine together to make Severus Snape one of the most interesting literary character (may I say, of all times?).
+All these combine together to make Severus Snape one of the most interesting literary character.
+(May I say, of all times?)
 He does not want any sympathetic gestures or hugs and might even feel weird about the hero status accorded to him.
 Snape does not require our sympathy or pity and the only reason why he is exceptional is because he owed up to his mistakes and died trying to rectify them.
-And that is what makes him an incredible person, even more than being a martyr or a hero.
+And that is what makes him an interesting person, even more than being a martyr or a hero.